alfi-98/Course-Hub-MERN/README.md

 ```
 - get() function tells the server what to do with the get request when the given route is called.
 It has a callback function that listen to the incoming request ```req``` object and respond using ```res``` reponse object.
 ```
-💡The code untill looks like this:
+💡The code untill now looks like this:

 const express = require('express')